git-lfs/git-lfs/docs/proposals/multipart_trasnfer_mode.md

 ```

 ## Uploaded Part Digest
-Some storage backends will support, or even require, uploading clients to send a digest of the uploaded part as part
+Some storage backends will support, or even require, uploading clients to send a digest of the uploaded part when
-of the request.
+uploading the part.
 This is a useful capability even if not required, as it allows backends to validate each part
 separately as it is uploaded.

-To support this, `parts` request objects may include a `want_digest` value, which may be any value specified by
+To support this, `parts` request objects may include a `want_digest` value, which is expected to be a list of digest
-[RFC-3230](https://tools.ietf.org/html/rfc3230) or [RFC-5843](https://tools.ietf.org/html/rfc5843) (the design for this
-feature is highly inspired by these RFCs).

-Possible values include a comma-separated list of q-factor flagged algorithms, such as SHA-256 and SHA-512.
-Of one or more of these are specified, the digest of the payload is to be specified by the client as part of
-the Digest header, using the format specified by [RFC-3230 section 4.3.1](https://tools.ietf.org/html/rfc3230#section-4.3.1).
+algorithms in the same format of the `Want-Digest` HTTP header specified by [RFC-3230](https://tools.ietf.org/html/rfc3230).

-It should be noted that digests based on `MD5` or `SHA-1` algorithms are not supported by this transfer mode,
-as they are no longer to be considered secure.
-Therefore, the `contentMD5`, `MD5` and `SHA` values are not to be used as
-part of `want_digest` headers.

-Clients, when receiving a `parts` object with a `want_digest` value, must include in the request to upload the part
+Any cryptographically secure digest algorithm [registered with IANA](https://www.iana.org/assignments/http-dig-alg/http-dig-alg.xhtml)
+via the process outlined in [RFC-3230](https://tools.ietf.org/html/rfc3230) may be specified in `want_digest`.
+Algorithms
+considered cryptographically insecure, including `MD5` and `SHA-1`, should not be accepted.
+Namely, `contentMD5` is
+**not** an accepted value of `want_digest`.

+If one or more digest algorithms with non-zero q-value is specified in `want_digest`, clients *should* select a favored
-a digest of the part, using the `Digest` HTTP header.
+supported algorithm, calculate the part digest using that algorithm, and send it when uploading the part using the `Digest` HTTP
+header as specified by [RFC-3230 section 4.3.1](https://tools.ietf.org/html/rfc3230#section-4.3.1).

+While clients may include the part digest calculated using more than one algorithm, this is typically not required and
+should be avoided.

+Note that if `want_digest` is specified but the client cannot support any of the requested algorithms, the client may
+still choose to continue uploading parts without sending a `Digest` header.
+However, the storage server may choose
+to reject the request in such cases.

 ### Uploaded Part Digest Example

 #### Examples of a batch response with `want_digest` in the reply

 With SHA-512 as a preferred algorithm, and SHA-256 as a less preferred option if SHA-512 is not possible:

 ```json
 {
   "actions": {